-When the DUAL button on the front panel is pushed, the internal receiver audio is routed only to the right channel of the speaker and headphones.
-Any audio coming from the internal PC's left and right channels is fed to the left and right channel of the speakers and headphones.
-So, when using an external "spotting" or monitor receiver, it should be connected such that it feeds into the Line In jack only on the left channel.
-This way, you can listen to both receivers at the same time.
+When the DUAL button on the front panel is pushed, the internal receiver audio is routed only to the left channel of the speaker and headphones.
+Any audio coming from the Line-In right channel is fed to the right channel of the speakers and headphones.
+This way, you can listen to two receivers at the same time.
 You also get a completely separate set of controls for the secondary receiver.
 Many rigs double up the receiver controls or use dual concentric knobs to let you control an internal secondary receiver, but the complexity quickly gets overwhelming and causes confusion.
-DZKit feels that a far better solution is to give you dual audio control, but to let you control a secondary receiver separately.
+The DZKit approach is to give you dual audio switching, but to let you control a secondary receiver separately.